Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Introduction

 This paper is structured as follows.
-In Section \ref{section2} we give an overview of our method for generating lower-dimensional posterior summaries for densities.
-In Section \ref{section3}, we discuss the choice of the loss function and the class of summaries.
-Given these conditions, we show how to obtain the sequence of optimal summary estimates and a method to select the lower-dimensional summary that best approximates the original model.
-In Section \ref{section4}, we show how to project the original posterior to generate uncertainty bounds for the summaries.
-In Section \ref{section5} we extend the procedure to include optimal and uncertainty quantification for cluster summaries.
-In Section \ref{section6} we apply our method to synthetic and real data under different models.
-In Section \ref{section7}, we end with a discussion.
+In Section \ref{section2}, we provide an overview of the decision-theoretic approach, in which we discuss the choice of the loss function and the class of surrogates to generate the sequence of summary point estimates.
+In Section \ref{section3}, given the dimension of the summary with the best approximation identified in step two, we project the posterior distribution of the original model to generate a posterior summary, which is equipped with uncertainty quantification.
+In Section \ref{section5}, we extend the procedure to provide both optimal estimates and uncertainty quantification for cluster summaries.
+In Section \ref{section6}, we apply our method to synthetic and real data under different models and end with a discussion in Section \ref{section7}.